Model 3. Image source: Tesla.

 It wasn't clear at the initial unveiling whether or not it would be included, though.
 CEO Elon Musk vaguely said that Supercharging would be "standard," but what he really meant was that the hardware would be standard.
-It wasn't clear initially whether the feature would be enabled by default, and Tesla clarified shortly thereafter that the company hadn't yet decided whether or not it would be free.
+It wasn't clear initially whether the feature would be enabled by default, and Tesla clarified shortly thereafter that the company hadn't yet decided whether or not

 The general expectation within the Tesla community in recent months has been that Model 3 Supercharging will come at an additional cost.
 However, there's been speculation as to if Tesla would only implement a one-time lifetime purchase or some other type of pay-per-use model.
 It looks like Musk has decided that Tesla will offer both.

 That's what he said

 At Tesla's annual shareholder meeting yesterday, Musk clarified the Model 3 Supercharging situation a bit further.
 As a service, Supercharging was designed to be extremely "straightforward and easy" in its current implementation.
 Owners can just pull up to a Supercharger, plug in, and walk away without having to worry about billing or other types of authorization.